 The Standard ’50s guitars have twenty-two frets.
 This makes it easier to play chords.
 However, if you want to play solos, you will want a guitar with a higher radius.
-For those who don’t like to worry about nut size, you can go for a compound radius fingerboard.
+You can go for a compound radius fingerboard for those who don’t like to worry about nut size.
 This will give you the best of both worlds.

-The Ivory Tusq nut found in Gibson Les Paul guitars is the finest available.
-It is made from organic polymers and does not contain any oil or animal products.
+The Ivory Tusq nut found in Gibson Les Paul guitars is the finest.
+It is made from organic polymers and contains no oil or animal products.
 It provides good tuning stability and clear tones.
 Plus, it looks much more appealing than plastic or bone nuts.

-The Gibson ’50s Les Paul Standard guitars come with Gibson Vintage Deluxe tuners while the ’60s Les Pauls have Grover Rotomatics tuners.
+The Gibson ’50s Les Paul Standard guitars come with Gibson Vintage Deluxe tuners, while the ’60s Les Pauls have Grover Rotomatics tuners.
 However, some players have swapped Kluson tuners for Grovers in late 50s models.
-Both sets are perfectly capable of holding the guitar’s tuning, and it is up to you to decide which set you prefer.
+Both sets can hold the guitar’s tuning perfectly, and it is up to you to decide which set you prefer.

 The Gibson Les Paul ’50s model comes with a classic Gibson design.
 Its design is based on the classic Les Paul model from 1957-1959.
 Its features include a ’50s-style neck, Alnico II Burstbucker pickups, gold top hat knobs, and vintage-style tuners.

-The Gibson Les Paul has a distinctive look that sets it apart from many other models.
+The Gibson Les Paul has a distinctive look sets it apart from many other models.
 The original Les Pauls can be found in many famous originals.
-And with a little time and research, you can choose the right tuners for your Les Paul.
+And with some time and research, you can choose the suitable tuners for your Les Paul.